CredentialEngine/pathways/Overview.md

 ### 4. Conceptual Model

-The CE pathways conceptual module is comprised of five classes: `Agent`, `Pathway`, `PathwayComponent`, `ComponentCondition` and `RuleSet`.
+The CE pathways conceptual module is comprised of six classes: `Agent`, `Pathway`, `PathwayComponent`, `ComponentCondition`, `RuleSetProfile` and `RuleSet`.
 These classes and the primary relationships between them are illustrated below.

 ![2018-11-26 pathway trial](https://user-images.githubusercontent.com/2939046/49047753-4f6c9900-f18d-11e8-88a6-4dbfe32998d1.png)